liborty/indxvec/README.md

 ## Description

 Indxvec is a spin-off from `rstats`.
-It is a self-contained unit, both in terms of the subject matter and also in not having any dependencies at all.
+It is a self-contained unit, both in terms of the subject matter and also in not having any dependencies.

-The tools included are: efficient ranking, sorting, merging, searching and indices manipulations.
+The tools included are: efficient ranking, sorting, merging, searching, set operations and indices manipulations.
 They are  applicable to generic slices `&[T]`.
 Thus they will work on primitive types but also on any arbitrarily complex end type `T`, as long as you implement their required traits, mostly just PartialOrd and/or Copy for `T`.

 ## Functions